 Their excellence and influences have been recognized with numerous awards including the 2007 ASCAP Award, 2002 CMA/ASCAP Award for Adventurous Programming, as well as the CMA/WQXR Award for their debut and self-released recording Umoja.
 At the 2001 Concert Artists Guild International Competition, Imani Winds was selected as the first-ever Educational Residency Ensemble, in recognition of their tremendous musical abilities and innovative programming.

 Imani Winds’ commitment to education runs deep.
 The group participates in residencies throughout the U.S., giving master classes to thousands of students a year.
-In the summer of 2010, the ensemble launched its annual Chamber Music Festival.
-The program, now in it’s 7th year, brings together young instrumentalists from across North America and beyond for an intense exploration and performance of traditional and new chamber music compositions.
-Now in it's 7th year, the participants have gone on to sundry successes across the world, ranging from winning positions in orchestras around the country to founding their own music educational programs and forming their own chamber music ensembles.
+In the summer of 2010 the ensemble launched its annual Chamber Music Festival.
+The program, set on the campus of Mannes School of Music, brings together young instrumentalists and composers from across North America and beyond for an intense exploration and performance of traditional and new chamber music compositions.
+Now in it's 7th year, the participants have gone on to successes around the world, ranging from winning positions in orchestras, expanding entrepreneurial endeavors, founding their own music educational programs and forming their own chamber music ensembles.

 Imani Winds have five releases on E1 Music, including their 2006 Grammy Award nominated recording entitled The Classical Underground.
-They have also recorded for Naxos and Blue Note and the most recent release "The Rite of Spring" on Warner Classics was on iTunes Best of 2013 list.
+They have also recorded for Naxos and Blue Note and released "The Rite of Spring" on Warner Classics which was on iTunes Best of 2013 list.